-23 Monitoring and review
+22 Monitoring and review

-- 23.1 The DSL will ensure that the procedures set out in this policy and the implementation of these procedures are updated and reviewed regularly, working with the Governing Body as necessary and seeking contributions from staff.
-The DSL will update the Senior Management Team regularly on the operation of the Academy's safeguarding arrangements. - Any safeguarding incidents at the Academy will be followed by a review of these procedures by the DSL and a report made to the Governing Body.
+- 22.1 The DSL & DDSLs will ensure that the procedures set out in this policy and the implementation of these procedures are updated and reviewed regularly, working with the Governing Body as necessary and seeking contributions from staff.
+The DSL and deputies will meet weekly to discuss the operation of the Academy's safeguarding arrangements. - 22.2 Any safeguarding incidents at the Academy will be followed by a review of these procedures by the DSL and a report made to the Governing Body.
 Where an incident involves a member of staff, the Designated Officer(s) will be asked to assist in this review to determine whether any improvements can be made to the Academy's procedures.
-Any deficiencies or weaknesses with regards to safeguarding arrangements at any time will be remedied without delay. - 23.3 This policy will be updated whenever needed to ensure that it remains up to date with safeguarding issues as they emerge and evolve, including in relation to lessons learnt. - 23.4 The Board of Trustees will also undertake an annual review of this policy and the Academy's safeguarding procedures, including an update and review of the effectiveness of procedures and their implementation and the effectiveness of interagency working.
-It will also undertake an annual review of its approach to online safety and filtering and monitoring provision, supported by an annual risk assessment that considers and reflects the risks its pupils face. - 23.5 The Board of Trustees will review this policy and the implementation of its procedures and consider the proposed amendments to the policy before giving the revised policy its final approval.
+Any deficiencies or weaknesses with regards to safeguarding arrangements at any time will be remedied without delay. - 22.3 This policy will be updated whenever needed to ensure that it remains up to date with safeguarding issues as they emerge and evolve, including in relation to lessons learnt. - 22.4 The Board of Trustees will also undertake an annual review of this policy and the Academy's safeguarding procedures, including an update and review of the effectiveness of procedures and their implementation and the effectiveness of interagency working.
+It will also undertake an annual review of its approach to online safety and filtering and monitoring provision, supported by an annual risk assessment that considers and reflects the risks its pupils face. - 22.5 The Board of Trustees will review this policy and the implementation of its procedures and consider the proposed amendments to the policy before giving the revised policy its final approval.
 Detailed minutes recording the review by the Board of Trustees will be made.

-24 Record keeping
+23 Record keeping

-- All concerns, discussions and decisions made and the reasons for those decisions should be recorded.
+- 23.1 All concerns, discussions and decisions made and the reasons for those decisions should be recorded.
 This will also help if / when responding to any complaints about the way a case has been handled by the Academy.
 Information should be kept confidential and stored securely on CPOMS.
-These should include: - 24.1.1 a clear and comprehensive summary of the concern; - 24.1.2 details of how the concern was followed up and resolved; and - 24.1.3 a note of any action taken, decisions reached and the outcome. - The information created in connection with this policy may contain personal data.
+These should include: - 23.1.1 a clear and comprehensive summary of the concern; - 23.1.2 details of how the concern was followed up and resolved; and - 23.1.3 a note of any action taken, decisions reached and the outcome. - 23.2 The information created in connection with this policy may contain personal data.
 The Academy's use of this personal data will be in accordance with data protection law.
 The Academy has published on its website privacy notices which explain how the Academy will use personal data.
 All records created in accordance with this policy are managed in accordance with the Academy's policies that apply to the retention and destruction of records.

-- 24.3 As far as pupil records4 are concerned: - 24.3.1 Staff must record all concerns about a pupil on the Academy's CPOMS system.
-Guidance on record keeping is set out in Appendix 2. - 24.3.2 The DSL will record all discussions with both colleagues and external agencies, decisions made and the reasons for them and detail of the action taken.
+- 23.3 As far as pupil records8 are concerned: - 23.3.1 Staff must record all concerns about a pupil on the Academy's CPOMS system.
+Guidance on record keeping is set out in Appendix 2. - 23.3.2 The DSL will record all discussions with both colleagues and external agencies, decisions made and the reasons for them and detail of the action taken.

-24.4 Information sharing and multi-agency working
+23.4 Information sharing and multi-agency working